 These Rules and Guidelines are established for the overall good of the Community.
 We reserve the right to edit or change them at any time and without notice.
 For that reason, we recommend you stop by here frequently to check on the latest changes.

 This Community and its forums is maintained by OSR Open Systems Resources, Inc. as a public service for the overall benefit of the professional Windows system software development community.
 The purpose of the Community is to provide help folks who design and develop Windows drivers, file systems, and file system Minifilters.
 The goal of the forum is to allow professional practicing engineers to assist each other with problems, issues, and policies.
 It's also intended as a place to have focused discussions regarding Windows OS architecture, driver development, file system and Minifilter development, and debugging issues.

 The Community is specifically NOT for extended debates and discussions, and we tend not to appreciate answers that start with "In Linux, we do it this way" or "On Android, this would be easy."

 We will be creating an FAQ for each of the lists.
 If you'd like to contribute a question or an answer, please feel free to post about it in the relevant category.

-The following are specifically inappropriate regarding this list:
+The following are specifically inappropriate behaviors on these forums: